-In short, sales playbooks are organized and informative guidebooks that assist in the selling process.
-Playbooks are internal resources for the sales team to utilize throughout every stage of the sales cycle.
+A sales playbook is an organized and informative guidebook that assists in the selling process.
+Playbooks are internal resources for the sales teams to utilize throughout every stage of the sales cycle.

 Playbooks allow sellers to take advantage of data, checklists, and market research while selling.
 With a sales playbook, reps have the necessary resources to clearly define the product and prepare for every sales call.